Get the best out of your careerday!

 CV

-Statistics show that employers on average spend 30 sec. pr.
-CV so you do have a very short amount of time to capture their attention and stand out from the crowd.
+Statistics show that employers on average spend 30 sec. per CV so you have a very short amount of time to capture their attention and stand out from the crowd.
 If you are focused, well prepared, and engaged you can as a newly educated get out in the field – and get the job.

 Make sure that you have a short resume of your professional and personal competencies at the top of your CV.